 One type of glaucoma is known as open-angle (or chronic) glaucoma.
 Reduction of drainage fluid from the eye pressure is built up very slowly and could take months or even years before a change in the field of vision is noticed.

 Closed angle (or acute) glaucoma occurs when the fluid is suddenly blocked by the iris.
 This in turn would cause blurred vision in the affected eye.
 The symptoms could possibly be headaches, red and painful eye/eyes or possibly vomiting.
-The initial warnings may be seeing a halo round lights some months before the main onset of problems.
+The initial warnings may be seeing a halo around lights some months before the main onset of problems.
 Various drugs can be used to treat both types of glaucoma.

-In chronic (or closed-angle) glaucoma drugs will be used to reduce the pressure in the eye/eyes However, drugs can not put right the damage already done, and as mentioned the taking of drugs could be life long.
+In chronic (or closed-angle) glaucoma drugs will be used to reduce the pressure in the eye/eyes, However, drugs can not put right the damage already done, and as mentioned the taking of drugs could be lifelong.

 Treatment is most likely to begin with eye drops which would contain a beta blocker, this would reduce the amount of fluid in the eye/eyes by affecting the production of fluid.
 Miotics are another form of eye drops that constrict the pupil and improve drainage from the eye/eyes.
 Latanoprost can also be given to increase the outflow.

 In acute glaucoma (or closed angle) drugs would be used initially to bring the pressure within the eye/eyes down.
 Having down this surgery or laser treatment can be carried out to prevent a total loss of vision, and a recurrence of the problem.
-With this method it is possible that long term treatment with drugs would not be required.
+With this method, it is possible that long-term treatment with drugs would not be required.